git/git.github.io/rev_news/drafts/edition-65.md

-  [a CVS helper script](https://github.com/git/git/commit/3e91311ae750af9bf2e3517b1e701288ac3066b9), links that to BitKeeper (the version control system used to manage Linux development when Linus Torvalds first wrote Git), and claims BitKeeper used the "master and slave" meaning of master.
+  [a CVS helper script](https://github.com/git/git/commit/3e91311ae750af9bf2e3517b1e701288ac3066b9), links that to BitKeeper (the version control system used to manage Linux development when Linus Torvalds first wrote Git), and claims BitKeeper used the "master and slave" meaning of `master`.

   Many people considered `master` to mean a "master copy", so this connection to slavery was very surprising.